-In setting executive base salaries, bonuses and long term incentive awards, our compensation committee considers compensation for comparable positions in the market, the historical compensation levels of our executives, individual performance as compared to our expectations and objectives, our desire to motivate our employees to achieve short- and long-term results that are in the best interests of our stockholders, and a long-term commitment to us.
-We do not target a specific competitive position or a specific mix of compensation among base salary or bonus.
+Our compensation committee is responsible for making final decisions on compensation for our executive officers.
+In setting executive base salaries, bonuses, and long term incentive awards, our compensation committee considers: compensation for comparable positions in the market, the historical compensation levels of our executives, the Chief Executive Officer's recommendations regarding individual performance, impact and scope of role as compared to our expectations and objectives and expected contributions to future results, recommendations of its compensation consultant, our desire to motivate our executive officers to achieve short- and long-term results that are in the best interests of our stockholders and a long-term commitment to us.